Atomic Force Microscopy (AFM) - A key tool for nanotechnology

 golden pyramid - tip of an atomic force microscope

 Developing new instruments to be able to "see" at the nanoscale is a research field in itself.
-Shown here is the tip of an atomic force microscope (AFM), one of the foremost tools for imaging, measuring and manipulating matter at the nanoscale.
-Here, a platinum electrode measuring one hundredth of a nanometer has been deposited on the tip of this pyramid shaped AFM tip via focused ion beam (FIB) deposition.
+Shown here is the tip of an AFM probe tip.
+Here, a platinum electrode has been deposited on the tip of this pyramid shaped AFM tip via focused ion beam (FIB) deposition.
 (Image: C. Menozzi, G.C.
 Gazzadi, S3 (INFM-CNR), Modena.
 Artwork: Lucia Covi)

 More beautiful images made with scanning probe microscopes are here.